spatialresearch/spatialresearch/log/2022/2201231411 daily sentences.md

 - Maybe because I have made books outside to Roam, it feels more comfortable there.
 - mem works better in random capture than Roam, the timeline is much more orderly but messy simultaneously.
 - Taking notes instead of finishing projects is definitely a time kill.
-- When everything is a note, it is difficult to bring it all together here, there are rbooks but I would recommend Notion over Roam for that.
+- When everything is a note, it is difficult to bring it all together here.
+- There are rbooks but I would recommend Notion over Roam for that.
 - Roam as I have maintained, not solved problems but created new ones that never should have existed.
 - For eg. I am writing this reflection which I wouldn't have otherwise done and I have done that systematically for the last 11 months.
 - I am no longer thinking in projects making up a practice but a larger mandate a grand theory in the making.